 The precious rivers and waterways that make our Top End so unique and support our fishing lifestyle are under threat from proposals for industrial-scale dams, water extraction, and pollution from mines.

 This follows the Federal proposal for two major dams on the Adelaide River and the Finniss River.
-Daming the Territory’s three major rivers would be devastating for fishing, biodiversity, and the receiving marine environments.
+Damming the Territory’s three major rivers would be devastating for fishing, biodiversity, and the receiving marine environments.

-At a time when we can see the disastrous impacts of irrigated cotton on the Murray-Darling River, it would be terrible to repeat them on the territory’s great rivers.
+At a time when we can see the disastrous impacts of irrigated cotton on the Murray-Darling River, it would be terrible to repeat them on the Territory’s great rivers.

 Our mighty rivers and fishing lifestyle are too precious to risk and must continue to flow.